increase conversions on your website

 Over time, your database accumulates unnecessary data-post revisions, spam comments, expired transients, and unused plugin tables.
 This increases query load, slowing down page speed and making critical actions like loading product pages or processing payments take longer.

-Regular database optimisation keeps things running smoothly, reducing load times on key conversion pages.
-When users can browse products, view pricing, and complete checkouts without lag, they’re more likely to follow through.
-A well-maintained database also helps prevent site crashes, which can directly cost you sales.
+Regular database optimisation keeps things running smoothly and reduces load times on key conversion pages.
+When users can browse products, view pricing, and complete checkouts without lag, they are more likely to follow through.
+A well-maintained database also helps prevent the crashes that can directly cost you sales.

 10